 - 2. Federation Setup [A: period=1,wait_for_current_time_update; B: period=2; C: period=3] - a.
 At what time will the data from Federate B published at time 2, be available to Federate A?
 2 - b.
 Federate A requests time 4: Federate B publishes at time 2.
 What time is Federate A granted?
 2 - c.
 Federate A requests time 2: Federate B publishes at time 2.
 What time does Federate A receive the data?
-2 a.
-After time=0 what is the next allowable time for Federate B?
-3, time=1 is not allowed due to time_delta
+2 - e.
+If A did not have the wait_for_current_time_update flag active, what time would Federate A receive the data?
+3